judepayne/contract-checker-gui/README.md

 # contract-checker-gui

-The front end for contract-checker
+The Front end to contract-checker

+## License

+MIT